 It’s important to consume adequate protein when you’re sick because antibodies are made from protein.
 That said, you don’t want to spend a lot of energy on digestion when you’re sick, and protein can be more difficult to digest.
 It’s best to consume proteins that are easy to digest, like chicken, fish and bone broth.
 Bone broth contains protein and minerals that enhance healing.

 Regarding your immune system, sometimes it’s more important to know what not to eat.
 The two most important foods to avoid for a strong immune system are sugar and anything to which you are allergic.

 Allergic reactions cause inflammation, which directly impacts your immune system.
 Common allergenic and inflammatory foods include:

 - Gluten (wheat, rye, barley and some oats)

 - Nightshade vegetables (tomatoes, eggplant, peppers and potatoes)

 Finally, the immune system relies on balance.
 Any imbalance throughout the body can negatively impact the immune system.
 One of the best ways to create balance is through the SHAPE Program.
 The SHAPE Program reduces inflammation, detoxifies and boosts the immune system simultaneously.
-It is one of the best things you can do to boost your immune system and give yourself peace of mind during this health crisis.

 Find a SHAPE practitioner today to give your immune system the ultimate boost!